A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Examples

 For BSL, we choose $m$ so that the standard deviation of the log-likelihood at a central parameter value (true value when available) is roughly between 1 and 2.
 For ABC, we take $\epsilon$ as a particular sample quantile of 100K independent simulated ABC discrepancy values based on a central parameter value.
 We choose the quantile so that the effective sample size of the MCMC is of the same order as that for BSL for the same total number of model simulations.
 In some examples, the overall ABC distance function is a linear combination of multiple distance functions.
 For the weights we compute the inverse of the sample standard deviation of the individual discrepancies, or a robust measure thereof when outlier distances are present.
 For the ABC approaches (both summary statistic and full data) we always use $m = 1$.
 It is less clear how to choose $m$ for KDE compared to BSL, as we find that the posterior based on KDE can be quite sensitive to $m$.
 Thus, for KDE, we choose $m$ as large as possible so that the overall efficiency (effective sample size divided by the number of model simulations) remains similar to that of BSL.
 Thus, we allocate roughly the same computational effort in terms of the number of model simulations to all approaches.
 It is important to note, however, that there can be significant overhead associated with some of the methods.
 For example, MMD is slow for larger datasets and KDE involves kernel density estimation, which can be slow when there are a large number of simulated data points used to construct the KDE.
 This aspect is discussed further in each of the examples.

 The first two examples are toy and it is possible to compare methods on repeated simulated datasets.
 The second two examples are more substantive and computationally intensive, hence we compare methods on one single and real dataset only.
+For a single simulated dataset, we compare methods visually on the basis of which posterior approximation is more concentrated around the true parameter, since ABC and BSL do not tend to over-concentrate due to the use of summary statistics and/or ABC threshold.
+For the single real dataset where the true parameter is not available we consider the concentration of the posterior approximations, guided by the results for the corresponding simulated dataset.